Learning-based Efficient Graph Similarity Computation via Multi-Scale Convolutional Set Matching: Datasets

-\subsection{Datasets}
+In fact, the forward pass of \model can be interpreted as a two-step procedure: 1.
+Applying a GCN-based graph transforming function ($f(\cdot)$) to transform each graph into multiple sets of node embeddings; 2.
+Applying multiple set matching functions $g(\cdot,\cdot)$s to compare the node embeddings at different scales.
+Thus, we call our approach set matching based graph similarity computation, or convolutional set matching as in Table~\ref{table:set_matching_summary}.

+In contrast, the other two approaches in Table~\ref{table:set_matching_summary} also model the graph-graph similarity by viewing a graph as a set, but suffer from limited learnability and cannot be trained end-to-end.
+Due to its neural network nature, the convolutional set matching approach enjoys flexibility and thus has the potential to be extended to solve other set matching problems.

+\section{Datasets}

-Three real-world graph datasets are used for the experiments.
-A concise summary can be found in Table \ref{table:dataset_summary}.
-Specifically, AIDS consists of 42,687 chemical compounds from the Developmental Therapeutics Program at NCI/NIH 7, out of which we randomly select 700 small graphs, where each node is labeled with one of 29 types.
-LINUX \cite{wang2012efficient} consists of 48,747 Program Dependence Graphs (PDG) generated from the Linux kernel.
-IMDB \cite{yanardag2015deep} consists of 1500 ego-networks of movie actors/actresses with unlabeled nodes representing the people and edges representing the collaboration relationship.
-The nodes of LINUX and IMDB are unlabeled.
+Four real-world graph datasets are used in the experiments.
+A concise summary can be found in Table~\ref{table:dataset_summary}.

+\begin{itemize} \item \textsc{Aids}~\cite{zeng2009comparing,wang2012efficient} consists of 42,687 chemical compounds from the Developmental Therapeutics Program at NCI/NIH 7~\footnote{\url{https://wiki.nci.nih.gov/display/NCIDTPdata/Aids+Antiviral+Screen+Data}}, out of which we select 700 graphs, where each node is labeled with one of 29 types.
+The Hydrogen atoms of graph compound is omitted in the graph representation.

+\item \textsc{Linux}~\cite{wang2012efficient} consists of 48,747 Program Dependence Graphs (PDG) generated from the \textsc{Linux} kernel, out of which we select 1000 graphs.
+Each graph represents a function, where a node represents one statement and an edge represents the dependency between the two statements.
+The nodes are unlabelled.

+\item \textsc{Imdb}~\cite{yanardag2015deep} consists of 1500 ego-networks of movie actors/actresses with unlabeled nodes representing the people and edges representing the collaboration relationship.
+The nodes are unlabeled.